BigslimVdub/AeonLW/README.md

 ### Change NOTES:

-For building on the v0.12.9.0 Aeon network, for full functionality you must use 12.9 release daemon and current 12.9 master RPC for seed and wallet restore functions.
-If you use the current 12.9 release RPC you will be unable to restore a wallet and unable to restore or import a wallet made on v1.0.0 release on a later AeonLW release.
-It is recommended to make a NEW wallet with AeonLW v1.0.0 release.

 Version 1.0.1 has the "pre-release" functionality of K12 with locked ring 3 and updated fee structure.
-Please use the latest pre-release binaries for K12 fork with this version if building from source.
+Please use the latest pre-release binaries for K12 fork you generate with this version if building from source.
+This version of 1.0.1 can be used on mainnet as of 9_10_2019.

+### Known AeonLW Bugs/Issues

+* When first installing AeonLW with no Aeon blockchain file in your specified folder (you have never synced a daemon with the Aeon network before), AeonLW may take a while to sync with the network as it is doing a full sync not fast sync validating all blocks on the blockchain from 0.
+Fix- Wait for daemon to sync.
+This may take up to 2 hours on lower-end hardware (ex: HDD or 2 core processor) or longer if the user has poor/slow internet connection.
+Aeon blockchain sync time is considerably faster than other blockchains with 5 years of blockchain history to validate and 8gb of data.

+* If the user creates a wallet before the daemon sync is 0 and moves to wallet main screen, updating progress may look like it is stuck for block sync and wallet sync.
+Daemon and Wallet are syncing in the background and some lower-end hardware takes longer to refresh the status bars.
+Fix- User closes the application and reopens and an updated block height will be shown for both as sync re-continues.

+* If the user selects a remote node that does not support the latest Daemon or Wallet, the application may hang up.
+Fix- Use local daemon or remote daemon with a known latest daemon matching AeonLW in operation.
+AeonLW does save RPC logs in .Aeon/logs folder where user can check errors noted by the wallet-rpc embedded in AeonLW.

 ---